Table of Contents

 That’s why it’s smart to regularly download your LinkedIn contacts and back them up in a secure place—whether that’s your personal device, a spreadsheet, or your CRM.

-By doing so, you’re not only protecting your data but also setting yourself up to leverage those connections for future opportunities.
+By doing so, you’re not only protecting your data but also setting yourself up to put those connections to work for future opportunities.
 Having your contacts organized makes it easier to reach out, re-engage, or move conversations off LinkedIn.

 And if you’re looking to go beyond simply storing contacts, Cleverly can help you turn that network into a steady stream of qualified leads.

-Our LinkedIn lead generation services use data-driven targeting and personalized outreach to transform your connections into real business opportunities—so your hard-earned network doesn’t just sit idle, it actively drives growth!
+Our LinkedIn lead generation services use data-driven targeting and personalized outreach to turn your connections into booked meetings.
+Your network has already done the hard work of warming up — we handle the rest.

 Frequently Asked Questions